mactul/powermake/tutorials/03-multiple-targets/README.md

 - The ones that don't have anything related to the others
 - The ones that share or depends on the main makefile

-For the former, the answer is easy, don't fear to make multiple makefiles. beaucoup you don't need to name your makefile `makefile.py` you can easily have `generate_docs.py`, `generate_tests.py`, etc...
+For the former, the answer is easy, don't fear to make multiple makefiles.
+Because you don't need to name your makefile `makefile.py` you can easily have `generate_docs.py`, `generate_tests.py`, etc...

 For the latter, you should use custom command line arguments.

-Unfortunately, custom command line arguments are a little bit advanced and they require a little bit of practice.
+Unfortunately, custom command line arguments are a little advanced and they require a little practice.

 ## Custom Command Line Arguments